socrata/datasync/resources/preferences-config.md

 ```

 ### Setting up logging (using a dataset)
 You can set up a Socrata dataset to store log information each time a DataSync jobs runs.
 This is especially useful if you will be [scheduling your jobs]({{ site.root }}/resources/schedule-job.html) to run automatically at some specified interval.
 You first need to manually create a log dataset.
 You should probably keep this dataset private (rather than set it as public).
-The easiest way to se this up is to run a DataSync Port Job that copies the schema from [this example log dataset](https://adrian.demo.socrata.com/dataset/DataSync-Log/aywp-657c).
+The easiest way to set this up is to run a DataSync Port Job that copies the schema from [this example log dataset](https://adrian.demo.socrata.com/dataset/DataSync-Log/aywp-657c).

 To run a Port Job in DataSync go to File -> New... -> Port Job and fill out the following fields as noted below: